 Students should budget for the cost of supplies.

 Students are typically in class Monday – Friday.
 Here’s what a day looks like for Art and Activism students:

-- 9 a.m. class begins, instruction with professor Herbig
+- 9 a.m. – noon Studio instruction with Professor

 When class is over, and on weekends, students can look forward to various Summer College – On Campus activities to meet and connect with other students!
 Check out our On Campus Experience page for more information!